 (2) The Company adopted a Change of Control Severance Plan (the "Change of Control Severance Plan"), effective November 1, 2018.
 Under the Change of Control Severance Plan, upon the occurrence of any of certain termination events following a change-of-control of the Company (a "double-trigger" event), certain executive officers of the Company, including the NEOs, would be entitled to receive cash severance payments.
 Mr. Lynch does not participate in the Change of Control Severance Plan pursuant to the terms of his Employment Agreement.
 The payments are equivalent to 24 months of base salary for the other NEOs, plus a pro-rata portion of any quarterly or annual non-equity bonus payout earned by the executive under any non-equity incentive-based compensation plan then in effect (provided that any applicable performance measures are achieved).
-Such payments in connection with a change-of-control termination event will be paid solely in lieu of, and not in addition to, any other severance plan has a term of 24 months.
+Such payments in connection with a change-of-control termination event will be paid solely in lieu of, and not in addition to, any other severance payments or benefits payable under any offer letter, employment agreement, severance plan or arrangement, or other program.
+The Change of Control Severance Plan has a term of 24 months.